 A Board member may be nominated and appointed for consecutive terms.
-During the reporting year, nominations were requested for representatives from; Department of Trade and Investment, Department of Fair Trading and the professional associations of persons involved in the spatial information industry; Mr Gregory Oxley representing the Association of Consulting Surveyors NSW (ACSNSW) was successfully nominated as a representative of the spatial industry.
-Four other members, Robert Regan, Margaret Hole, Heidi Brown, and Bruce Douglas were re-nominated and appointed for a further term to 4 April 2014.
+During the reporting year, nominations were requested for representatives from; Land and Property Information (LPI), the Institution of Surveyors NSW Inc, the Australian Institute of Mine Surveyors Ltd and the University of New South Wales.:

+Mr Robert Harrison representing the Institution of Surveyors NSW INC was successfully nominated as a representative of the professional association of land surveyors and Mr Andrew Halmarick was successfully nominated as the representative for the University of New South Wales.
+Four other members, Paul Harcombe, Mark Gordon, Patrick McNamara and Christopher Moy were re-nominated and appointed for a further term to 4 April 2014.